jenkinsci/bom/README.md

 while keeping the PR in draft until tests pass and this file can be deleted.

+Similarly, the `weekly-test` label (or marker file) can be used to run tests on weekly releases in isolation.

 To further minimize build time, tests are run only on Linux, against Java 11, and without Docker support.
 It is unusual but possible for cross-component incompatibilities to only be visible in more specialized environments (such as Windows).